Digital Resource Website

 Library Catalog (Destiny)

 Destiny is available from all library and school computers.
 All teachers and staff have a username and password to log in their accounts.
-Students will use their School Loop usernames and passwords to log in to their accounts.
+Students will use their Canvas usernames and passwords to log in to their accounts.
 Account users are allowed to create My List of library materials, to submit reviews, and access expanded search options.

 Databases and eBooks